vivianmiranda/cocoa3_testing/README.md

 Cobaya can't automatically handle parameters associated with the same likelihood that have different speed hierarchies.
 Luckily, we can manually impose the speed hierarchy in Cobaya using the `blocking:` option.
 The only drawback of this method is that parameters of all adopted likelihoods need to be manually specified, not only the ones required by Cosmolike.

-In addition to that, Cosmolike can't cache the intermediate products of the last **two** evaluations, which is necessary to exploit optimization associated with dragging.
-However, Cosmolike caches the previous evaluation's intermediate product, allowing the utilization of one of the slow/fast decomposition optimizations in Cobaya.
+In addition to that, Cosmolike can't cache the intermediate products of the last two evaluations, which is necessary to exploit optimizations associated with dragging (`drag: True`).
+However, Cosmolike caches the intermediate products of the previous evaluation, thereby enabling the user to take advantage of the slow/fast decomposition of parameters in Cobaya's main MCMC sampler.

 Below we provide an example YAML configuration for an MCMC chain that with DES 3x2pt likelihood.